Meg J. Petersen

 Phone: (603) 535-2684

 Meg Petersen is the Director of the National Writing Project in New Hampshire, and teaches courses in writing, writing pedagogy, and English teaching.
 She coordinates the graduate programs in English education, including certification in English for grades 5-12 and the Teaching of Writing program.
-She is also a consultant to the National Writing Project in Santo Domingo and coordinates cross-cultural programs in Santo Domingo and Costa Rica.
+She is also a consultant to the Proyecto de Escritura Nacional (PEN) in Santo Domingo and has coordinated cross-cultural programs in Santo Domingo and Costa Rica.
 Her academic interests include teacher research, writing pedagogy, race and culture in classrooms, and teachers’ writing.

 Taller de Escritura Creativa XV Feria del Libro de Santo Domingo April 27, 2012